chrudosvorlicek/php-nginx-deb/README.md

-# php-nginx-deb
-PHP-NGINX docker image
+# PHP-NGINX image

+**Based on**

+* liteacz/nginx
+* chrudosvorlicek/php-deb

+Combination of two container images into one